This Halloween 🎃 Get 30% Off on Every Custom Packaging Order. Hurry up! Grab this Offer before 20th October

 What Is D2C

-With this direct-to-consumer marketing, manufacturing companies are dependent upon third parties.
-They are directly delivering their products to consumers and taking complete fulfillment responsibility.
+The manufacturing companies are directly delivering their products to consumers and taking complete fulfillment responsibility.
 From product development and marketing to sales and consumer engagement, they are handling everything.
-Manufacturing companies directly communicate with their consumers and take feedback to improve their product supply and personalized marketing.
-This DTC model saves money for manufacturers and consumers by wiping out retailers or wholesalers.

-The Rise Of DTC Business
+The Rise Of the DTC Business Model

 Direct-to-consumer model has brought a revolution in the retail industry.
 It has encouraged many brands to skip traditional product distribution channels and deliver products to consumers directly.